argoproj/argo-cd/docs/proposals/proxy-extensions.md

 ----

-#### [UC-2]: As an ArgoCD admin, I want to define extensions rbacs so access permissions can be enforced
+#### [UC-2]: As an Argo CD admin, I want to define extensions rbacs so access permissions can be enforced

-Extend ArgoCD rbac registering a new `ResourceType` for extensions in the [policy configuration][3].
+Extend Argo CD rbac registering a new `ResourceType` for extensions in the [policy configuration][3].
 The current policy permission configuration is defined as: